bwssytems/ha-bridge/README.md

 ```

-Also, you may want to use the REST API's listed below to configure your devices.
+Also, you may want to use the REST APIs listed below to configure your devices.
 ## Ask Alexa
 After this Tell Alexa: "Alexa, discover my devices".
 If there is an issue you can go to the `Menu / Settings / Connected Home` for the echo on the mobile app or your browser and have Alexa forget all devices and then do the discovery again.